In this article

 For those who always need their phone in their hands, the NoPhone provides a healthy alternative.

 Just don't expect it to accept calls, or do anything for that matter.

 By packaging it in a bottle of water, of course.

 12. Nimble TV ads - "When unexpected happens"

-That German duo in the sauna was something I’d never expect to see.
-And the fact that I never forgot this ad is proof to its stickiness.
+That German duo in the sauna was something I'd never expect to see.
+And the fact that I never forgot this ad is proof of its stickiness.

 13. Embrace Life seat belt ad

 Most seat belt safety ads like to send the this-is-how-your-face-will-end-up-if-you-don't-use-a-seat-belt message.

 It's vivid, yes, but people can get desensitized when every seat belt ad is done that way.

 This Embrace Life goes against the norm, and lets you draw the connection between your family's happiness and wearing a seat belt.